JiayiSoftware/JiayiLauncher/README.md

 > * Easily apply Renderdragon shaders and make your game look beautiful

 ## Installation
-If you're a regular user, you can download the latest version of the launcher in the [Releases](https://github.com/JiayiSoftware/JiayiLauncher/releases) page.
+If you're a regular user, you can download the installer [here](https://dl.jiayi.software/static/JiayiInstaller.exe).
+It's about 8 MB in size.

+Older releases can be found in the [Releases](https://github.com/JiayiSoftware/JiayiLauncher/releases) page.

 You can clone the repository and build Jiayi Launcher yourself with the instructions below.